-This publication was produced by the Department of Ecosystem Science and Management (formerly the School of Forest Resources) in the Penn State College of Agricultural Sciences, in cooperation with the Pennsylvania Department of Conservation and Natural Resources Bureau of Forestry, the Pennsylvania Forestry Association, the Pennsylvania Forest Products Association, the Pennsylvania Division of the Allegheny Society of American Foresters, the Pennsylvania State Association of Township Supervisors, and the Pennsylvania Hardwoods Development Council.
+This publication was produced by the Department of Ecosystem Science and Management (formerly the School of Forest Resources) in the Penn State College of Agricultural Sciences, in cooperation with the Pennsylvania Department of Conservation and Natural Resources Bureau of Forestry, the Pennsylvania Forestry Association, the Pennsylvania Forestry Association, the Pennsylvania Forestry Association, the Pennsylvania Forestry Association of Township Supervisors, and the Pennsylvania Hardwoods Development Council.
 The original publication was supported in part by a grant from the U.S. Forest Service State and Private Forestry Program.
 The revisions were supported by a grant from the Pennsylvania Hardwoods Development Council and the Regional Hardwood Utilization Groups: Allegheny Hardwood Utilization Group, Keystone Wood Products Association, and Northern Tier Hardwood Association.